 All students are encouraged to aim for academic success.
 They are entered for GCSE examinations in the syllabus appropriate to their abilities.
-Most students will be entered for 9 or 10 subjects.
-Parents are informed of the entries being made on behalf of their child and have an opportunity to discuss these with the Head of Year 11 before the entries are finalised.
+Most students will be entered for 10 subjects.
+Parents are informed of the entries being made on behalf of their child.
 Where appropriate, students may be encouraged to take different routes of accreditation.

 Examination Subjects offered

 Art and Design

 Hospitality & Catering

 RT @DaveLoweMusic So much to celebrate @ManorPerfArts @manorceacademy this year.
 Congratulations to all our students for so many successes in Dance, Drama & Music.
 If this is what you can do with so many restrictions, we cannot yet imagine what you’ll do when everything opens!
 Have a great summer! pic.twitter.com/krOh…